Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 Step 2: Prepare Marketing Collateral and Documents

-While most major gift donations will come through warm connections and building relationships, having the proper marketing collateral reinforces the reputation of your organization.
+While most major gift donations will come through warm connections and building relationships, having the proper marketing collateral reinforces your organization’s reputation.
 Be sure to focus on the programs and options where donors can allocate major gifts.
-Some donors may be happy to simply write a $20,000 check, but most major gifts donors will want to know exactly how their funds will be used and what impact can be expected as an outcome.
+Some donors may be happy to simply write a $20,000 check, but most major gifts donors will want to know exactly how their funds will be used and what impact or outcomes can be expected.

 • Educational Brochures: Brochures should be available that educate supporters and donors about your organization and charitable cause, as well as your organization’s achievements to date and how their financial support helps.